LacunaSoftware/docs/docs.en-us/articles/pki-guide/cert-auth.md

 1. Follow the steps to run the samples project
 1. Once you get the project running, click on *Authentication with digital certificate*

+> [!TIP]
+> Although the solution involves both Rest PKI and Web PKI (for the back- and frontend respectively), you should
-The Rest PKI samples show the usage of Rest PKI together with Web PKI to implement certificate authentication.
+> **focus on the Rest PKI documentation**, which shows the usage of both products integrated.

 ## Alternative implementations